GreatGodApollo/genday/README.md

     Run 'genday COMMAND --help' for more information on a command.
 ```

+## Bugs & Feature Requests
+As you may have noticed, this repo has issues disabled, that's because everything is over on my bug
+portal @ [pm.brettb.xyz](https://pm.brettb.xyz).
+You can browse around without an account, but you
+do need to make one in order to file anything.

 ## Built With

 - [ttacon/chalk](github.com/ttacon/chalk)
 - [jawher/mow.cli](github.com/jawher/mow.cli)

 ## Licensing